Saturday, 23 October 2010

 The Morning After

 Romana felt totally drained when she awoke from a dream about a kitten.
 She felt cold and her limbs ached as she rose up unsteadily and once she pulled her thoughts together she began to get dressed again.
 This was the third time now she'd gone through this nightmare ritual.
-The first time she'd lost her favourite bra, the pink one with the white lace trim.

 She'd found it shredded on the floor in a sad little pile along with the rest of her clothes, the torn dress, the shredded shoes and the less said about the state of her pants the better everyone would be!